LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/dialogs-patterns.md

 6. Examine the Welcome dialog, which is displayed by default.

-    (You can learn about the different parts of Conversation Builder [here](conversation-builder-bot-workspace.html).)
+    (Learn about the different parts of the [workspace](conversation-builder-bot-workspace.html) in Conversation Builder.)

 ### Step 2: Test the Welcome dialog